Situated where the four “arms” of Shuswap Lake meet, this park has a camping area with several shelters and a fairly extensive beach.

 To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in the park.
 Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.

 You can conserve firewood and air quality by keeping your campfire small.
-Limited burning hours or campfire bans may be implemented and some parks may use ocmmunal fire rings.
 Be prepared to bring portable stove for cooking.

 Established in 1956.